fermentationist/handled/README.md

 ### The Dot-Notation Shortcut - ø

-Though you can import and use the included methods separately, *__handled__ is designed to be used with a dot-notation shortcut*, so you need not break out the individual methods.
+Though you can import and use the included methods separately, *__handled__ is designed to be used with a convenient dot-notation shortcut*.
 By default, the lowercase "slashed-o" symbol– `ø`  is set as the shortcut (Option-o on Mac).
 To use __handled__ this way, simply require the package, and you are ready to go:

 ```javascript
 const handled = require("handled");